oil, charcoal, graphite, acrylic, silverpoint

-My art is a kind of "Industrial Surrealism" that's based on the area's heavy equipment manufacturing history in that I enjoy using various examples of such equipment like tanks, cranes, trains, etc. coupled with local urban/industrial landscapes with and without figures in ambiguous situations to draw the viewer into narratives with no resolution.
-My methods are on site drawings (if possible) and digital pictures of my subjects to create a dynamic composition on paper which is then transferred to the painting surface in various ways - usually drawing the image on canvas, fixing the image and then over painting in oil although I don't rigidly follow this procedure every time and like to remain free to change the composition if necessary.
-Since 1989 I have been accepted to approximately 175 juried regional, national and international exhibitions and have garnered many awards.
-My influences are the Surrealists (especially Dali, Paul Delvoux and Giorgio De Chirico and I admire the German New Objectivity Otto Dix in particular.
+I refer to my work as "Industrial Surrealism" as it is based on the area's heavy equipment manufacturing history.
+To draw the viewer into narratives with no resolution, I combine images of equipment like tanks, cranes, trains with local urban/industrial landscapes in ambiguous situations.
+My methods are on-site drawings (if possible) and digital pictures of my subjects to create a dynamic composition on paper which is then transferred to the painting surface in various ways - usually drawing the image on canvas, fixing the image, and then over-painting in oil.
+Although I don't rigidly follow this procedure every time, I like to remain free to change the composition if necessary.
+Since 1989, my work has been accepted into approximately 250 juried regional, national and international exhibitions and have garnered many awards.
+My influences are the Surrealists, especially Dali, Paul Delvoux and Giorgio De Chirico.
+I admire the German New Objectivity of Otto Dix in particular.

-Bio - I was born and grew up in the Peoria area and could draw from an early age.
-I'm a graduate of East Peoria Community High School (1978) and from 1984 - '86 attended The Rocky Mountain College of Art & Design in Denver, Co., graduating with an Associates Degree in Commercial Art.
-Worked in commercial art briefly after returning to the area but found I was a frustrated fine artist and have studied independently and am primarily self-taught with an interest in the techniques of the Old Masters and some contemporary masters.
+Todd was born and raised in the Peoria area and could draw from an early age.
+He graduated East Peoria Community High School (1978).
+From 1984 – 86, he attended The Rocky Mountain College of Art & Design in Denver, Colorado, graduating with an Associate’s Degree in Commercial Art.
+Todd worked in commercial art after returning to the area but quickly discovered he was a frustrated fine artist.
+Primarily self-taught, he studied independently with an interest in adopting the techniques of the Old Masters and some contemporary masters.